-Check out the photo's of the Glider Pylon Project - Next work day is Sept 27th
+Check out the photo's of the Glider Pylon Project - Next work day is to be announced.

 EAA 690 is a Chapter of the Experimental Aircraft Association, located at Briscoe Field (LZU) in Lawrenceville, Georgia.
 A diverse chapter with over 150 members, we offer a wide range of aviation-related activities on a regular basis.
 While the Pancake Breakfast and our monthly meetings are the norm, we also are heavily involved in youth education through EAA’s Young Eagles program and our Aviation Explorer group, regularly conduct fly-ins, and host historical aircraft such as EAA’s B-17 “Aluminum Overcast” and the Ford Tri-Motor.